-Our School's SEND Coordinator is Mrs Alex Dolphin.
-She can be contacted through the school telephone number .
-Alex has worked as a teacher for over 17 years and has been a SENDCo for 4 years.
+Our School's SEND Coordinator (SENDCo) is Mrs Dolphin.
+She can be contacted through the school telephone number (07455 988 978) .
+Mrs Dolphin has worked as a teacher for over 17 years and has been a SENDCo for 4 years.
 She has completed her National Award for SEN Coordination and has a Post Graduate Certificate in Special Educational Needs.

 Our school aims to be as supportive and as inclusive as possible, with the needs of children with Special Educational Needs and Disabilities being met within the school setting wherever possible.
 We have a committed and dedicated team to ensure good quality teaching within our school for all our pupils.